Is Your Manufacturing Line Ready for A Tugger Train System?

 3. Process Times – Process times are the time durations spent loading, driving, and unloading.
 Therefore, consideration must be given to the type of loading and fastening equipment integrated into the cart.
 When considering driving times, the power of the driving vehicle, driving routes and expected delivery times must be considered.
 Lastly, unloading the materials carried in the train must also be done efficiently to eliminate the risk of damaging the goods.
 Therefore, the fastening equipment or device used must also be easy to unfasten.

-4. Access the ROI – Every business decision is taken after considering the returns on investments made.
+4. Assess the ROI – Every business decision is taken after considering the returns on investments made.
 Therefore, your plans must include staff earnings, the cost of setting up the system and the benefits of integrating a tugger line system in your manufacturing lines.

 You can contact us today, if you are interested in starting the assessment and planning process for your own tugger line system at email@example.com